Cosmian/kms/documentation/docs/encrypting_and_decrypting_at_scale.md

 - by calling the `Encrypt` and `Decrypt` operations on the KMS KMIP API and benefiting from its parallelization, concurrency, and optimized batching capabilities.
-- by using the `ckms` CLI client to encrypt and decrypt data locally, including large files.
+- by using the `cosmian` CLI client to encrypt and decrypt data locally, including large files.

 ## Calling the KMS API